gardener/cc-utils/_sources/traits/pullrequest.rst.txt

 creation or updating of GitHub pull-requests for the main repository (and only those) and post executions results to the corresponding PRs.

+Information about the pull-request being processed will be exposed to jobs at runtime:
+`PULLREQUEST_URL` contains the full pull-request URL whereas `PULLREQUEST_ID` contains the pull request number.

 Policies / Pull-Request Label Handling
 ======================================